newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/home-health-aide-license.md

 You may need to apply for a health care services license before offering caregiving services.

 - - -

 ### Application Requirements

+* `EIN|ein`
-* Copy of lead health care practictioner's   registered nursing license
+* Copy of health care practitioner supervisor's registered nursing license
 * Copy of application for employment of all registered nurses
-* Copy of lead health care practictioner's certificate of malpractice insurance
+* Copy of health care practitioner supervisor's certificate of malpractice insurance
-* Accreditation through New Jersey Consumer Affairs
+* Registered agent's contact information (if firm is a corporation or out-of-state corporation)
+* Notarized application submission statement called "Affidavit for Health Care Services Firm"
 * Applicable fees paid

 > **What if I don't get this license?**